AdobeXD/plugin-samples/guides/quick-start-guide/README.md

 This code does the following:

 1. Gets references to the `Rectangle` and `Color` classes from XD’s `scenegraph` module.
-There are several different [API modules you can load using `require()`](/reference).
+There are several different [API modules you can load using `require()`](/reference/core/apis.html).
 2. Defines our handler function.
 The handler function will run when the user selects the “Create Rectangle” menu command in the app.
 3. Creates a new `Rectangle` object.
 There's nothing in it yet!
-The following lines assign various properties and styles to the text.
+The following lines assign various properties and styles to the rectangle: width, height, and color.
-4. Adds the `Rectangle` object to the scenegraph at the top-left (coordinates `0, 0,`).
+4. Adds the `Rectangle` object to the scenegraph at the top-left (coordinates `0, 0`).
 5. Puts the `Rectangle` object at coordinates `100, 100` within the parent element.
 6. Exports a map object, which associates the JavaScript handler function (`rectangleHandlerFunction`) with the `commandId` property declared in the manifest earlier.
 The command ID (the part to the left of the `:` here) must match the `commandId` value declared in your manifest exactly.

 ### 5. Run your plugin

-So we’ve written a plugin!
+So you’ve written a plugin!
 How do we run it?

 If you haven’t already done so, launch XD and open a new document.
 Then navigate to the _Plugins > Create Rectangle_ menu item.